-The Montreal Canadiens have announced that they've signed 3rd round pick Sven Andrighetto to a three year entry level contract.
+The Montreal Canadiens have announced that they've signed third-round pick Sven Andrighetto to a three-year entry-level contract.

 There are certain advantages in drafting an older player later in the draft, as Andrighetto will be playing in Hamilton to begin the year instead of junior.
 A lot of people thought that Andrighetto was an overage junior last year, but that's not actually true, as he was just 19 until March 21st.
 He was one of the older players in the draft though.

 What's interesting is that his production isn't just something that's come around since he was older and stronger than most of his competition, as the 5'10", 181 pound winger has been putting up good numbers for awhile.
 Earlier today, Bruce Peter made some interesting observations:

 — Bruce Peter (@saskhab) has the best NHL Equivalency total of any recent Habs prospect in their age 19 season.July 15, 2013

 Andrighetto also had the best World Jr. point totals of any recent Habs prospect.— Bruce Peter (@saskhab) July 15, 2013

 Andrighetto will finish his junior career with 67 goals and 172 points in 115 games, not too shabby.
 Here are his career statistics:

 MONTREAL - Montreal Canadiens general manager Marc Bergevin announced Monday the signing of forward Sven Andrighetto to a three-year, entry level contract (2013-14 to 2015-16).